YoussefKamal098/note-verse/README.md

       npm install -g serve
       serve -s build
       ```
-    - **Option B:** Integrate the frontend with your Express backend by adding middleware to serve static files.
+    - **Option B:** Integrate the frontend with Express backend by adding middleware to serve static files.
 For
-      example, add the following to your Express app:
+      example, add the following to Express app:
       ```js
       const path = require('path');
       // Serve static files from the React app